Why People Can’t Beat Drug Abuse by Themselves

 - Teach coping skills – Problems that arise in the former addict’s life will be addressed through acceptable methods that do not include substance abuse.
 Professionals will be available to support the individual in daily challenges that require problem-solving skills.

 Anyone dealing with a drug habit should seek help from the best treatment program available.
 Overcoming addiction is possible when the addict admits that professional help will change his reality.
-Humans need support from like-minded individuals if the problems in life are going to be managed appropriately and overcome.
+No individual can beat drug abuse without help.
+Humans need support from like-minded people if the problems in life are going to be managed appropriately and overcome.
 The addict must find emotional acceptance from the people who want him to stop the drug habit.
-Criticism of mistakes made after the battle appears to be won will derail the addict’s journey.